-As opposed to previous versions of the Syllabus, this is now the de-fault category.
 Any topic that is not explicitly addressed by the Syllabus should be considered to belong to this category.

 Contestants are not expected to have knowledge of these topics.
 Most competition tasks will not be related to any topics from this category.

-However, note that this is not intended to prevent the inclusion of a competition task that is related to a particular topic from this category.
+However, this does not prevent the inclusion of a competition task that is related to a particular topic from this category.
 The ISC may wish to include such a competition task in order to broaden the scope of the IOI.